theblackcat102/edgedict/README.md

 Layer norm helps model handle sudden increase of voice pitch during online decoding, however this slows down the convergence speed.

-Training RNN-T is slow, and any brave warrior who wants to challenge should be patient and expect to own a good compute resource ( ie many GPUs, 1TB of SSD storage ).
+Training RNN-T is slow, and any brave warrior who wish to challenge should be patience and expect to own a good compute resource ( ie workstation many GPUs, 1TB of SSD storage ).

 ## Other results